pijewski/fsyncbomb/README.md

 This tool was derived from iopattern (http://github.com/pijewski/iopattern).
 At some point, I may recombine the funcionality of both tools into one single tool.
+The arcstress tool (http://github.com/pijewski/arcstress) also shares some common elements.